A grand, historic hotel that’s still a classic

 The Cabanas – The newest addition to the Hotel del Coronado are The Cabanas, which surround the lush main pool in front of the ocean.
 Many on the ground floor offer instant access to the pool or a beachside view along with private, couch-filled terraces with fire pits for evening entertaining.
 Other cabanas boast what’s euphemistically called a “property development” view, a nice way of saying it looks out onto a construction site.
 The location of The Cabanas is ideal for being in the center of the beachfront action, but make sure you know where your room is when you book.
 Rooms come in king, queen and double queen categories, but no suites are offered in The Cabanas.

-Beach Village – Effectively The Del’s VIP section, this neighborhood is split up into multi-story villas and beachside cottages, which come as standard rooms or one-, two- and three-bedroom suites, many of which include kitchens.
+Beach Village – Effectively The Del’s VIP section, this neighborhood is split up into multi-story villas and beachside cottages, which come as junior suites, standard rooms or one-, two- and three-bedroom suites, many of which include kitchens.
 The cottages are literally luxury beach homes set right on the sand, while the villas offer sweeping ocean views from an elevated vantage point.
 This neighborhood also comes with exclusive access to a number of private swimming pools, a beach club with included chair rental and the Windsor Cottage bar and restaurant just above the beach.

-The Views – The Views are, as the name might imply, the most scenic rooms on the property.
+The Views – The Views are, as the name might imply, the most scenic guest rooms on the property.
 This seven-story high-rise adjacent to both the pool and beach is ideal if you want modern amenities like rain showers and clear glass balconies with plenty of ocean views.
 It boasts the most suites of any neighborhood outside the Beach Village, with one- and two-bedroom suites on the building’s top floors.
 You can also select a queen, double queen or king room at The Views, or a ground-floor room with a terrace, firepit and couches.

 Over a century of history, a resident ghost and six different restaurants